 When you receive your evaluation notification, sign in to UnitedHealthPremium.UHC.com to view Version 13 designation details for physicians or groups in the Premium program.
 The UnitedHealth Premium program provides physician designations based on quality and cost-efficiency criteria to help members make more informed choices about their medical care.

 Physicians may also use these designations when referring patients to other physicians.
-Employers may choose to offer their employees a tiered benefit plan that may cost members less when they use Premium Care Physicians.
+In markets where tiered benefit plans are available, employers may choose to offer their employees a tiered benefit plan with a lower member cost share for using Premium Care Physicians.

-The Premium program consists of both quality and cost-efficiency assessments.
+The Premium program consists of both quality and cost-efficiency evaluations.
 Quality is the primary program measurement and is assessed using national standardized measures.
-Cost efficiency is assessed using two measurements: patient total cost and patient episode cost.
+Cost efficiency is evaluated using two measurements: patient total cost and patient episode cost.
 The physician’s Premium specialty determines which measurement is applied.

 The program evaluates physicians annually using updated quality and cost-efficiency methodologies and data.
 Physicians receive their designations based on a comparison of current version and previous version evaluation results.